RISK: IS IT GOOD OR IS IT BAD?

 Risk, regulation & compliance

 The grouping of risk with regulation and compliance is a traditional approach within many industries.
 It is a convenient package for the provision of Learning Solutions - though often masking the wider opportunity.
-Learning can be provided that explicitly addresses the way that risk is managed - covering awareness, assessment, control and treatments.
+Learning can be provided that explicitly addresses risk management - covering awareness, assessment, control and treatments.
 This is intended to extend or introduce a capability.

 However, what about the much wider opportunity that provides learning that mitigates risk?
 By this I mean learning pathways that are not directly identified as risk, but which address risks by applying increases in knowledge and skills across an entire organisation.
 For instance: Information Systems training to soften the impact of the introduction of new finance systems or inventory control applications?
 This is something we can return to and develop.